jaymn-init/GitDemo/README.md

 # GitDemo
-This is my first repository for learning purposes.
+This is my first repository.
+This repository for learning purposes.